Leaders.com

 • Inability to separate others’ emotions from your own.

-• Difficulty voicing your own needs or setting boundaries.
+• Difficulty trying to voice your own needs or set boundaries.

 • Adapting your personality to what you think others need or expect.